-June 11, 2013: The USDA noted on an inspection report that it was reviewing an incident that involved the transportation of two tiger cubs and their subsequent death on or around May 10, 2013.
+June 11, 2013: The USDA noted on an inspection report on Maldonado-Passage that it was reviewing an incident that involved the transport of two tiger cubs and their subsequent death on or around May 10, 2013.

-March 20, 2013: The USDA cited G.W.
-Exotic for inadequate facilities.
+March 20, 2013: The USDA cited Maldonado-Passage for inadequate facilities.
 A gate and a fence for an enclosure containing four wolves were beginning to lean and sag, leaving a small gap between the two.
-A large chunk of stone had broken off the roof of the shelter in a female tiger's pen.
+A large chunk of stone had broken off the roof of the shelter in a pen holding a tiger named Monique.
 And two connected lion enclosures didn't have adequate shade.

-March 3, 2013: Schreibvogel was ordered to pay nearly \$1 million in damages and costs to settle a trademark-infringement lawsuit brought against him by Big Cat Rescue, a sanctuary in Florida.
-Schreibvogel admitted that he modeled his "Big Cat Rescue Entertainment" logo after the sanctuary's design but didn't realize that would be an infringement on the organization's intellectual property.
-The judge ordered Schreibvogel to pay Big Cat Rescue nearly \$1 million in damages and costs.
-Nearly six weeks later, Schreibvogel filed for bankruptcy, claiming an inability to pay.
+March 3, 2013: Maldonado-Passage was ordered to pay nearly \$1 million in damages and costs to settle a trademark-infringement lawsuit brought against him by Big Cat Rescue, a sanctuary in Florida.
+Maldonado-Passage admitted that he modeled his "Big Cat Rescue Entertainment" logo after the sanctuary's design but didn't realize that would be an infringement on the organization's intellectual property.
+The judge ordered him to pay Big Cat Rescue nearly \$1 million in damages and costs.
+Nearly six weeks later, Maldonado-Passage filed for bankruptcy, claiming an inability to pay.